junesirius/junesirius.github.io/_posts/Supernatural/SPN_AU_BB/SPN-Ghost-whole-novel.md

 The money doesn't seem important now, nor is work, nor is everything else, really.
 He feels he suddenly forgets the answer to a very important question: *What's the point of all of this?*

 What's the point if he can't help people.
-What's the point if he can't even save just one of them who he cared.
+What's the point if he can't even save just one of them whom he cared.

 He thinks he knew the answer once, but he forgot now.

-Lying on the bed, he thinks and think, and dreams about that man again.
+Lying on the bed, he thinks and thinks, and dreams about that man again.

 <br>